IPA.CONF(5) IPA.CONF(5)

 Values of these parameter should not be relatively big, because there

 is a chance that some time event can be checked too late.
+The default

 These parameters should not be placed in any section.